AustinAllison/tmess/README.md

 # Real Estate Platform

 A full-stack real estate platform that enables users to register, log in, and manage appointments based on their roles (poster or claimer).
-This platform is built using modern web technologies.

 ---